 - 1 cup whole milk plain Greek yogurt

-- Using a stand or hand-held mixer, beat together butter, 1 cup granulated sugar, and vanilla until pale in color, about 2 minutes.
-Beat in eggs until combined.
+- Add butter and 1 cup (198 grams) granulated sugar to a medium-sized mixing bowl.
+Beat butter and sugar using a stand or hand-held mixer, until pale in color, about 2 minutes.
+Beat in vanilla extract and eggs until well combined.

-- Alternate adding in the dry ingredients and Greek yogurt to the butter and sugar mixture.
+- Alternate adding the dry ingredients and Greek yogurt to the butter and sugar mixture with the mixer running on low speed.
 Mix just until all the ingredients are incorporated.

-- In a small bowl whisk brown sugar, ¾ granulated sugar, and cinnamon.
+- In a small bowl whisk brown sugar, remaining ¾ cup (149 grams) granulated sugar, and cinnamon.
 Set aside.